karmaniverous/blog/collections/_posts/2024-10-18-turning-the-crank-design-as-a-mechanical-process.md

 - Black lines & circles had already been implemented at this revision.
 Blue lines had not.

+There is _no_ component of this drawing that is not intended to communicate _something_, and the document that unpacks it is _dense_ with detail.

 Key questions asked at this level:

 - For each entity providing or consuming services: which ones?
 How many?
 What kinds of data do they exchange, and with what degrees of latency?